Ronald Acuña Jr. Preview, Player Props: Braves vs. Cubs

-On Tuesday, Ronald Acuna Jr. (.689 slugging percentage in past 10 games, including four home runs) and the Atlanta Braves face the Chicago Cubs, whose starting pitcher will be Justin Steele.
-First pitch is at 7:20 PM ET.
+Ronald Acuna Jr. -- with a slugging percentage of .778 in his past 10 games, including five home runs -- will be in action for the Atlanta Braves against the Chicago Cubs, with Jameson Taillon on the mound, on September 27 at 7:20 PM ET.

+He hit a home run while going 1-for-4 in his most recent game against the Cubs.

 Sportsbook Promo Codes